credativ/plutono/docs/sources/datasources/graphite.md

 `Name`                | The data source name.
 This is how you refer to the data source in panels and queries.
 `Default`             | Default data source means that it will be pre-selected for new panels.
 `URL`                 | The HTTP protocol, IP, and port of your graphite-web or graphite-api install.
-`Access`              | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.
+`Access`              | Server (default) = URL needs to be accessible from the Plutono backend/server, Browser = URL needs to be accessible from the browser.
 `Auth`                | Refer to [Authentication]({{< relref "../auth/_index.md" >}}) for more information.
 `Basic Auth`          | Enable basic authentication to the data source.
 `User`                | User name for basic authentication.